edsq/eds-notes/docs/intro.md

-# Introduction
+# Ed's Notes on Physics, Math, and Python

-Notes from talk given to the WSU Python Working Group on February 8, 2023.
+This book will be a collection of notes on miscellaneous topics in physics, math, and python.

-Here we explain how to create a basic project with [PDM](https://pdm.fming.dev/latest/), add dependencies and development dependencies, and publish the package on (Test)PyPI.
+## Contents

 ```{tableofcontents}
 ```